ocaml-multicore/ocaml5-tutorial/README.md

 ```

 You can see that computing the nth Fibonacci number twice almost took the same
-time as computing it once thanks to parallelism.
+time as computing it once, thanks to parallelism.

 ### Nature of Domains